Tensor products of Leibniz bimodules and Grothendieck rings: Grothendieck rings

-We continue by describing the algebraic structure of the Grothendieck ring $\K^\bi(\lf)$ of a Leibniz algebra $\lf$ as a certain amalgamated product of two copies of the Grothendieck ring $\K(\lf_\lie)$ of the canonical Lie algebra $\lf_\lie$ associated to $\lf$, which we call the unital commutative product.
+On the other hand, it is an immediate consequence of Proposition~\ref{comm} and Corollary~\ref{triv} that $\K^{\bi}(\lf)$ is commutative and unital: \begin{proposition} The Grothendieck ring $\K^{\bi}(\lf)$ of a~Leibniz algebra $\lf$ is commutative.
+Moreover, the class $[F_0^{s/a}]$ of the one-dimensional trivial $\lf$-bimodule $F_0^{s/a}$ is the unity of $\K^{\bi}(\lf)$. \end{proposition} We continue by describing the algebraic structure of the Grothendieck ring $\K^{\bi}(\lf)$ of a~Leibniz algebra $\lf$ as a~certain amalgamated product of two copies of the Grothendieck ring $\K(\lf_{\lie})$ of the canonical Lie algebra $\lf_{\lie}$ associated with $\lf$, which we call the unital commutative product.

 Let $A$ and $B$ be unital commutative (but not necessarily associative) rings whose underlying additive abelian groups are free, and let $1_A$ resp.\ $1_B$ denote the unity of the ring $A$ resp.\ $B$.
-Furthermore, suppose that $A_1$ is a basis of the free abelian additive group of $A$ such that $1_A\in A_1$ and $B_1$ is a basis of the free abelian additive group of $B$ such that $1_B\in B_1$.
-Then we define the {\em unital commutative product\/} $A\circledast B$ of $A$ and $B$ as follows:
+Furthermore, suppose that $A_1$ is a~basis of the free abelian additive group of $A$ such that $1_A\in A_1$ and $B_1$ is a~basis of the free abelian additive group of $B$ such that $1_B\in B_1$.
+Then we define the \emph{unital commutative product\/} $A\circledast B$ of $A$ and $B$ as follows:

 Set $\widetilde{A}:=A_1\setminus\{1_A\}$ and $\widetilde{B}:=B_1 \setminus\{1_B\}$.
 Adjoin to the set $\widetilde{A}\cup\widetilde{B}$ a new unity $1$ and consider the free abelian group $G(A,B)$ generated by this set.
-Then define a multiplication on the basis of $G(A,B)$ by
+Then define a~multiplication on the basis of $G(A,B)$ by

 and extend it biadditively to all of $G(A,B)$.
-While doing so, it is understood that in case $aa'=n1_A+\sum\limits_{\tilde{a}\in\widetilde{A}}n_{\tilde{a}} \tilde{a}$ in $A$ for some non-zero integer $n$, we require $a*a'=n1+ \sum\limits_{\tilde{a}\in\widetilde{A}}n_{\tilde{a}}\tilde{a}$ in $A\circledast B$, and similarly for $B$.\footnote{It is understood that at most finitely many of the integers $n_{\tilde{a}}$ are non-zero.}
+While doing so, it is understood that in case $aa'=n1_A +\sum_{\tilde{a}\in\widetilde{A}}n_{\tilde{a}} \tilde{a}$ in $A$ for some non-zero integer $n$, we require $a*a'=n1+ \sum_{\tilde{a}\in\widetilde{A}}n_{\tilde{a}}\tilde{a}$ in $A\circledast B$, and similarly for $B$\footnote{It is understood that at most finitely many of the integers $n_{\tilde{a}}$ are non-zero.}.

-Observe that $\widetilde{A}\cup\{1\}$ generates a subring of $A\circledast B$ isomorphic to $A$ and that $\widetilde{B}\cup\{1\}$ generates a subring of $A\circledast B$ isomorphic to $B$.
+Observe that $\widetilde{A}\cup\{1\}$ generates a~subring of $A\circledast B$ isomorphic to $A$ and that $\widetilde{B}\cup\{1\}$ generates a~subring of $A\circledast B$ isomorphic to $B$.

-It is clear from the definition of the multiplication that $A\circledast B$ is a unital commutative ring with unity $1$:

-\begin{pro} If $A$ and $B$ are unital commutative rings, then the unital commutative product $A\circledast B$ is a unital commutative ring with unity $1$. \end{pro}